Team-Nutshell/nml/_sources/nml/matrix/mat3/eigen.rst.txt

 mat3: std::array\<std::pair\<float, vec3\>, 3\> eigen() const
 =============================================================

-Return three eigenvalues and eigenvectors of the matrix.
+Return three eigenvalues and eigenvectors of the **symmetric** matrix.

 The method used to calculate these eigenvalues and eigenvectors can be found `here <https://www.researchgate.net/publication/344819102_Eigenvalues_and_Eigenvectors_for_33_Symmetric_Matrices_An_Analytical_Approach>`_.